earthpyy/pmc-network-training-slide/slides.md

 In the first 5 records, we allow some machines to connect with our port number 22, 5432, 22222.
 And the last one is 0.0.0.0/0 which allow any machines to connect with port number 80, 443.

 There is also "outgoing rules" but normally our VMs are allowed for any outgoing connection.
-It may not be in the on-premise server.

 Firewall plays a huge role in network security.
 Therefore, it is a best practice to always setup a firewall in order to prevent unwanted traffic from an attacker.
 -->